MARS via LASSO: Introduction

-MARS fits a nonlinear function to the observed data that is simple enough to be interpretable because it is built from the basic ReLU functions $(x_j - t_j)_+$ and $(t_j - x_j)_+$.
-Further, MARS fits non-additive functions because of the presence of products in \eqref{basismars}, which enables interactions between the explanatory variables $x_1, \dots, x_d$.
 The exact methodology that MARS uses involves a greedy algorithm similar to stepwise regression methods.
 Specifically, one adds in basis functions of the form \eqref{basismars} starting with a constant function using a goodness of fit criterion.
-Once a reasonably large number of basis functions are added, a backward deletion procedure is applied in order to remove superfluous basis functions.
-We refer the reader to \citet[Section 9.4]{hastie2009elements} for details.
+Typically, one only considers terms \eqref{basismars} for which the interaction order $|\alpha|$ is smaller than a pre-chosen integer $s \leq d$ (most commonly $s = 1$ or $s = 2$).
+Once a reasonably large number of basis functions with $|\alpha| \leq s$ are added, a backward deletion procedure is applied to remove superfluous basis functions.
+We refer the reader to \cite{hastie2009elements}, Section 9.4 for more details on MARS.

-Our goal in this paper is to propose and study a LASSO variant of the MARS method where we consider all the basis functions of the form \eqref{basismars} and apply the LASSO method of \citet{tibshirani1996regression}.
-As is well-known, LASSO is an attractive alternative to stepwise regression methods in usual linear models.
-In order to apply LASSO in the MARS setting, we first assume that the explanatory variables $x_1, \dots, x_d$ all take values in the interval $[0, 1]$.
+Our goal in this paper is to propose and study a lasso variant of the MARS method where we consider all the basis functions of the form \eqref{basismars} with $|\alpha| \leq s$ and apply the lasso method of \cite{tibshirani1996regression}.
+As is well-known, lasso is an attractive alternative to stepwise regression methods in usual linear models.
+In order to apply lasso in the MARS setting, we first assume that the explanatory variables $x_1, \dots, x_d$ all take values in the interval $[0, 1]$.
 In other words, the domain of the regression function is assumed to be $[0, 1]^d$.
-In a practical setting, this can be achieved by subtracting the minimum possible value and dividing by the range for each explanatory variable.
-This scaling puts all the explanatory variables on a comparable footing enabling the application of LASSO.
-Without such a scaling, $x_1, \dots, x_d$ might be on very different scales in which case penalizing or constraining the sum of the absolute values of the coefficients corresponding to the terms $(x_j - t_j)_+$ would be unnatural (e.g., think of the setting where $x_1$ is \textit{years} of experience and $x_2$ is \textit{days} of education).
-After fitting a function in the transformed domain $[0, 1]^d$, we can simply invert the transformation to find the equation of the fitted function in the original domain (see Section \ref{ozone} for two real data applications).
+In practical settings, this can be achieved by subtracting the minimum possible value and dividing by the range for each explanatory variable.
+This scaling puts all the variables on a comparable footing enabling the application of lasso.
+Without such a scaling, $x_1, \dots, x_d$ might be on very different scales in which case penalizing or constraining the sum of the absolute values of the coefficients corresponding to the terms $(x_j - t_j)_+$ would be unnatural (e.g., think of the setting where $x_1$ is \textit{years} of education and $x_2$ is \textit{days} of experience).
+After fitting a function in the transformed domain $[0, 1]^d$, we can simply invert the transformation to find the equation of the fitted function in the original domain (see Section \ref{experiment} for some real data applications).